Pilling Your Cat

 Once you have found a method of restraint that works for your cat, the next step is to use your ring finger and littler finger to open your cat's mouth further, and then using your thumb and forefinger to place the pill as far back in your cat's mouth as possible.
 Quickly close your cat's mouth, and hold it closed.
 You can encourage swallowing by one of three methods; gently rubbing your cat's throat, blowing in your cat's nose, or have a syringe of water ready to go, and dribbling it into the side of your cat's mouth immediately after placing the pill.

-Once you have control of your cat's head, take the pill popper with the pill already placed in it, and use it to open your cat's mouth by pushing it into the side of your cat's mouth just behind the canines where there is an area with no teeth.
+Once you have control of your cat's head, using your dominant hand, take the pill popper with the pill already placed in it, and use it to open your cat's mouth by pushing it into the side of your cat's mouth just behind the canines where there is an area with no teeth (as demonstrated in the picture above).
 Once in, quickly but gently push the pill popper to the back of your cat's mouth, push the pill in, and then repeat the methods to stimulate swallowing.

 A few additional pointers.
 Some cats may require two people to restrain.
 The second holder is most effective if they can hold your cat's two front feet to keep them from batting at you, and their arms along your cat's body to further help immobilize them.
 A towel wrapped securely around your cat may also help, but it may also further stress your cat out.
 If your cat has their front nails, consider trimming them before you start pilling them.
 Even if they go outside, the nails will grow back in a few weeks.
 Even the back nails can scratch you pretty well when pilling, wouldn't hurt to trim them also.